 Vaisala Corporation: Disclosure in compliance with Chapter 9, Section 10 of the Finnish Securities Markets Act (May 10, 2024)

-Vaisala Corporation has on May 10, 2024, received a notification pursuant to Chapter 9, Section 10 of the Finnish Securities Markets Act from Mandatum Oyj.
+Vaisala Corporation has on May 10, 2024, received a notification pursuant to Chapter 9, Section 10 of the Finnish Securities Markets Act from Mikko Voipio.

-According to the notification, on May 10, 2024, Mandatum Oyj’s votes in Vaisala Corporation, including holding through financial instruments, exceeded the threshold of five (5) percent of shares.
-Vaisala Corporation’s series K shares were partly converted to series A shares.
-As a result, the total number of votes in the company decreased, and therefore, Mandatum Oyj’s share of votes exceeded five percent.
+According to the notification, on May 10, 2024, Mikko Voipio’s votes in Vaisala Corporation, including holding through financial instruments, fell below the threshold of five (5) percent of shares.
+The share of the total shares remained unchanged; the earlier share of votes was 7.74%.
+This change follows shareholder’s request to convert series K shares to series A shares as well as the change in total number of votes because of the conversion.

 |Total of both in % (7.A + 7.B)